 (Over 10+ years ago when Costa Maya was still a new port for the cruise ships we walked over to the fishing village by following the shoreline – it’s only 3 km away.
 But you are no longer permitted to walk along the beachfront as they’ve built a massive wall.
 You can still walk to the fishing village, but it is along the road and not a very pleasant walk).

 The drive is not very scenic.
 Once at the village you have a choice of 5 stops.
 The first stop is the busiest section of Mahahual, and the fourth stop is the least active.

 We prefer to go to the middle (stop 3), or we get off the shuttle at stop 1 and walk.
 You can easily walk the entire length of the village.

 Years ago, this was indeed a quiet, lazy fishing village with very few buildings and very few people.
 Now, the beach is filled with vendors offering massages, food and beverages, jewellery and crafts.

 My how things have changed over the years but what hasn’t changed is the shallow, turquoise water and the ever-present cooling breeze that allows you to lounge all day long without getting overheated by the sun.

 Our patch of paradise in Mahahual Costa Maya is an area called “Nohock Kay”

-Nohock Kay is a great spot, especially because the water is so shallow that you can walk a fair distance out into the water, which makes it a great place for families.
+Nohock Kay is a great spot, mainly because the water is so shallow that you can walk a fair distance out into the water, which makes it an excellent place for families.